Mingyang-Li/Estimator/README.md

 # Estimator

+This project has been archived due to lack of architecture and maintainability, a new repository is created as a continuation of this project, except it will be more structured in terms of component, props, contexts, etc.

-A live demo can be found on https://cyberosprey-estimator.netlify.app/
+A live demo can still be found on https://cyberosprey-estimator-archived.netlify.app/

 Practice React project built on top of one of the Youtube turorials from Traversy Media: https://www.youtube.com/watch?v=zT62eVxShsY

-This project is front-end only so far, not 100% ready to be used as an estimator yet because the pricing haven't been added.
-I'm looking to make this an MCQ that adds up prices and showing it at the end of the quiz.
+This project was a front-end only app that helps calculating the costs for building web apps.